best-of-acrv/cycle-wgan/README.md

 2. Generating fake visual features from unseen (and optionally, seen) classes.
 3. Training a GZSL classifier on the fake visual features (or a combination of fake/real).

-Model classes (including training/validation/testing routines) are found in models.py - classes include Classifier (for validation classifier and GZSL classifier), Regressor, Generator, Discriminator and GAN (which has an instantiation of the other four classes as attributes).
+Model classes (including training/validation/testing routines) are found in models.py - classes include Classifier (for the validation classifier and GZSL classifier), Regressor, Generator, Discriminator and GAN (which has an instantiation of the other four classes as attributes).
 The model classes expect a dictionary of training/model options.
 We provide configuration .json files for each of the four datasets in the *configs/* directory.
 Full details on the model/training configuration options can be found by entering the following commands:
 ```bash
 (pytorch_gzsl) $ python
 >>> import models